LowPolyCount/UI-Power-Tools/README.md

 # FAQ

 ### Who made this?
-This was created by Joel "LowPolyCount" Gonzales.
+This was created by [Joel Gonzales aka "LowPolyCount"](https://www.lowpolycount.com)

 ### Why was this made?
-From LowPolyCount: "I'm tired of having to make a new UI Content Creation System whenever I change jobs.
-The laziest way to fix this is making an open source version that can be used at multiple jobs.
-I'm also terrible at making money."
+I'm tired of having to make a new UI Content Creation System whenever I change jobs.
+The laziest way to fix this is making an open source version that can be used at any job.
+I'm also terrible at making money.

 ### Well that's cool.
 That wasn't a question.